MrRacoon75/terminalcp/README.md

 - Control any interactive CLI that expects human input
 - Run multiple processes simultaneously without blocking the agent

+Two output modes for different use cases:
+- **Terminal mode (stdout)**: Returns the rendered screen with full scrollback - perfect for TUIs like vim, htop, or interactive debuggers where visual layout matters
+- **Stream mode**: Returns raw output with optional ANSI stripping and incremental reading - ideal for build processes, server logs, and high-volume output where you only need new data

 Each process runs in a proper pseudo-TTY with full terminal emulation, preserving colors, cursor movement, and special key sequences - exactly as if a human were typing at the keyboard.
 Processes run in the background, so your agent stays responsive while managing long-running tools.

 ## Requirements